-Apply now to enroll in Fall 2016.
+Apply now to enroll in Fall 2017.
+The deadline to apply for PhD programs is January 6th, which is the priority deadline for the MPH.
+MPH applications are considered on a rolling basis for Fall admission.
 For application questions, email firstname.lastname@example.org to speak with an advisor.

 Information Sessions are held regularly.
 You can find upcoming session dates and RSVP for a session here.

-To be considered for admission, applicants must complete the required online application and meet Graduate School requirements, including the following requirements:
+To be considered for admission, applicants must complete the required online application via the School of Public Health Application System (SOPHAS) and meet UW-Milwaukee Graduate School requirements, including the following requirements:

 - Current resume

-- Two letters of recommendation from people familiar with your academic experience and potential for graduate work in public health.
+- Three letters of recommendation from people familiar with your academic experience and potential for graduate work in public health.

 - Submission of scores from the General Test of the Graduate Record Examination (GRE) taken within the last five years.
 Submit scores to sophas.org, and use code 1780.